 Employer Enrollment Oversight

 Employer Enrollment Oversight refers to a period of time when an eligible employee was improperly excluded from enrollment in NHRS.
 Generally, to purchase employer enrollment oversight service credit, a member must file a claim for the oversight service credit within three years after the end of the period for which the service credit is being requested.
 However, the employer may elect to waive this three-year time limitation, thereby permitting the member to purchase the service credit.
-The member is responsible for paying 50% of the cost of the service credit purchase and the employer is responsible for paying the remaining 50%.
+The member is responsible for paying the member contribution rate at the time of the oversight period multiplied by the earnable compensation attributable to the oversight period.
+The employer for which the oversight occurred is responsible for paying the current employer rate multiplied by the earnable compensation attributable to the oversight period.
+Upon payment, and with the approval of the board, the member shall receive credit for prior service.
 The member may make one lump sum payment or annual installment payments plus interest, over a period of two to six years.